DavidHz26/FleetTracker/README.md

 - **Optimized Navigation**: Integrated prefetching for paginated lists, ensuring near-instant page transitions and a smooth user experience.
 - **Responsive & Accessible UI**: A card-based grid layout built with Material UI, fully optimized for mobile, tablet, and desktop screens with a focus on web accessibility (A11y).
 - **Interactive Feedback**: Robust user notification system using Snapbars/Snackbars to provide immediate confirmation on all critical actions.
-- **Mock REST API**: A fully functional backend simulation with json-server, supporting real network requests and persistent data during the session.
+- **External REST API**: Integrated with MockAPI for persistent data storage, simulating a real-world production environment with environment-based configuration.

 ## How to run the project